Ashy5000/polycash/docs/setup.md

 BlockCMD console (encrypted: true):
 ```

+Type `bootstrap` and then enter.
+This will connect your device with other peers.

 Type `keygen` and then enter.
 This will generate a new DSA keypair.
 If you wish, type `encrypt` and then enter.
 This will encrypt your keypair with a 16-character-long passcode.
 When you need to check your balance or send currency, type `decrypt` to make it usable.
 When you are done, use `encrypt` once more.

 To use a graphical application to manage funds, first install the Rust programming language if you haven't already.
 Then, move into the `gui_wallet` directory and use the `cargo run` command to build and run the application.